The Oglethorpe Club

 The Oglethorpe Club is a private gentlemen's club in Savannah, Georgia, United States.
 Established in 1870, it is the oldest such club in Georgia, and the seventh-oldest in the Southern United States, behind Cape Fear Club and ahead of The Athlestan Club.
 It is located at 450 Bull Street, immediately to the north of Forsyth Park.

-According to Adelaide Wilson in Historic and Picturesque Savannah (1889), the club was organized on September 21, 1875.
-Twelve members were present.
+Twelve members were present at the formation of the Club on September 18, 1870.
 Its first president was George S. Owens.
-The club's maximum membership grew to 175 when The Chatham Club closed.
 Membership was 350 by 2024.
-Women are not allowed to be members, but can attend with her husband, as long as she wears a dress.
+Women are not allowed to be members, but spouses and widows are permitted to use the facilities unaccompanied.

 The club features the Flagstone and Colonial rooms for formal events, as well as a tavern.
 Cell phone use inside the building is prohibited.

 It stands directly across Bull Street from the Armstrong House, the original owner of which—George Ferguson Armstrong—was a member of The Oglethorpe Club.

 The Oglethorpe Club is named for General James Oglethorpe, who established the Savannah colony in 1733.